Flex Alert Issued For Wednesday To Relieve Strain On The State's Power Grid

 Under the Flex Alert, Californians are urged to conserve power, especially during the specified time in the evening, since that’s when the electric grid is most stressed due to higher demand and a drop in solar energy production.

-Residents are also asked to turn off unnecessary lights, delay using major appliances until after 9 p.m., and set their air conditioner thermostats to 78 degrees or higher if health permits.READ MORE: LA To Require City Employees To Get Vaccinated Or Take Weekly COVID Test
+Residents are also asked to turn off unnecessary lights, delay using major appliances until after 9 p.m., and set their air conditioner thermostats to 78 degrees or higher if health permits.READ MORE: Simone Biles Pulls Out Of Olympic All-Around Competition

 Tips before a Flex Alert